joshbakervt/interactive-audio-spectrum-graph/README.md

 # Interactive Audio Spectrum Graph
-This personal project will allow users to visualize audio frequency analysis of an inputted wav file.
-Hoping to include integration of streaming platforms like spotify (with login), and allow manipulation of playback (pause, scroll), in addition to reverberation, echo, isolation
+This personal project utilizes the Spotipy and Web Audio APIs to play back audio via Spotify from the user's browser, and will include a visualization of frequency analysis.
+Hoping to include audio manipulation (reverb) and basic playback functions like scrolling.

 # Useful links